How To Get The Best Work From Me

 I bill a flat rate per project and an hourly revision rate after the last round of proofs has been used.

 The estimated cost is based on the entire scope and scale of the total project.
-I require a minimum project fee of at least $800.
+I require a minimum project fee.
+If your project falls below my minimum, no hard feelings, but I’ll not be able to help you reach your business goal.
 Both my minimum project flat fee and hourly revision rate are commensurate with the regional statistics published by the AIGA and the Graphic Artists Guild Handbook: Pricing & Ethical Guidelines.